 I should also note that I’m pretty open to content shared on the blog, but I do expect everyone who plays along in the comments to play nice.
-There have been moments in the past in which I’ve had to remove or warn folks who got a little carried away.
+There have been moments in the past in which I’ve had to remove or warn folks who get a little carried away with troll-like behavior.
 My main goal is to make the challenge fun for all.

 (That said, please send me an e-mail if you ever feel like someone is crossing the line.
 I don’t want to act as a censor–so don’t use me in that way–but I do want to make sure people aren’t being bullied or attacked in the comments.)

 Why should I participate in the challenge?

 I believe there’s an intrinsic reason to participate in the challenge, because it leads to new poems.
 That alone is enough for most poets–and really should be the main reason.
 That said, there’s an incredible extrinsic reason to participate as well.

 Words Dance Publishing is once again partnering with the Poetic Asides blog to publish an anthology of the top poems from each day of the challenge.
 The wonderful Amanda Oaks is in the process of designing this year’s cover (the 2014 cover is above) and will produce an anthology that includes the prompts, winning poems, and a place for poets to include their poems.

 Since the first volume totally rocked, I know this anthology is going to be something super special.
 The design was great; the production quality was wonderful; and the poems wowed.
 I expect the same for this year’s anthology.